 Bacterial wilt is a serious disease caused by Erwinia tracheiphila.
 It can severely affect cantaloupe, muskmelon, and cucumbers, and, less severely, summer squash and pumpkin.
 Watermelon is resistant to this disease.
 Many wild cucurbit species can be infected by this bacterium as well.
 This disease was first reported in 1893 in Washington D.C.
 It is now widespread in North America, and is also in Europe and Asia.
 It is a serious threat to commercial melon production in some areas.
 It can kill the plants within two weeks if they are infected while young.
+Seedlings at the cotyledon and 1- to 3-leaf stage are more susceptible to infection with bacterial wilt than older plants.
+Thus, it is especially important to keep beetle numbers low before the 5-leaf stage.
 Spots on fruit predispose them to storage rots caused by other bacteria.

 Identification of disease: When the stem is cut, a sticky, milky goo oozes out.
 If the cut ends of the stem are touched together, and then pulled apart, strings of delicate threads, like spider webs, stretch between the ends.
 This works well for cucumbers, but not muskmelons.
 Another way to identify this disease is to put the cut end of the stem in a glass of water.
-In 15 minutes, one can see bacteria streaming out.
+In 15 minutes, one can see bacteria streaming out (see photo below).

 Vector: This disease is spread from infected to healthy plants only by the spotted (Diabrotica undecimpunctata howardi) and striped (Acalymma vittata) cucumber beetles.
 The striped cucumber beetle has a black head, a yellow-orange thorax, and yellow and black stripes running the length of its body.
 It is about 1/4″ long.
 The spotted cucumber beetle is about 3/8″ long, has a black head, and a yellow to yellowish green body with 12 black spots.